Drug Rehab Programs in the US Prison System

 Clinical rehabilitation has been shown to be a superior alternative to prison sentences for many addicted criminals.
 When addiction is the actual cause of someone’s criminal behavior, prison time is generally ineffective at producing long-term changes in their behavior patterns.
 However, maintaining sobriety can allow former criminals to hold jobs, foster healthy relationships, and stay away from dangerous situations that involve drugs.

 Studies have also shown that forcing criminals into treatment does not reduce its effectiveness.
 Though people may be initially reluctant to participate in court-ordered rehab, they often grow to be extremely dedicated to their recovery efforts.
 Judges who use rehab as an alternative to prison time may also ensure compliancy with certain conditions.
 Criminals may face time behind bars for not cooperating with their counselors – a far worse option for most people.

 Don’t wait for your substance abuse to become legal problems.
 If you or someone you know has been struggling with the disease of addiction, call the toll-free number at the top of your screen now for a confidential consultation.
 This call could mean the difference between getting your life back together now, or falling further down the spiral of addiction.
+Recovery First, one of American Addiction Centers’ South Florida rehab facilities, offers a comprehensive treatment program for those ready to get help.
 Don’t wait.
 Call us now.